quire-io/scroll-to-index/README.md

 ```

-you can wrap any of your row widget using with variable height
+you can wrap any of your row widget which has dynamic row height

 ``` dart
 AutoScrollTag(